-Proudly continuing a family tradition, Mark is a third generation Graham leading the team at Grahams Funeral Services.
+Proudly continuing a family tradition, Mark is a third generation Funeral Director at Grahams.
 He completed his schooling at Tuakau and then Pukekohe High School before studying for a Bachelor of Commerce degree at Auckland University.
 He joined the company in 1988 after leaving an accounting career spent working in Auckland, Perth and London.
-Completing his Funeral Directing qualification in 1997 he took over as Managing Director from his father Bruce in 2002.
 A caring person who enjoys helping people in the community, he is a proud Rotarian, a member of the Rotary Club of Pukekohe, and also a founding Trustee of the Franklin Silver Lining Trust, which provides special breaks for people facing adversity in their lives.
-Married to Sharon, a local high school teacher, they enjoy living on a small rural lifestyle block.
+Married to Sharon, formerly a local high school teacher, they enjoy living on a small rural lifestyle block.
 They have three, now adult children, Sebastian, Meisha and Jared.
-Mark is committed to ensuring that his team provide a caring professional service that facilitates a meaningful and memorable farewell, in the style the family chooses.